jundalisay/superb/content/en/research/mohammad/quran/sura-007a.md

 would say, “O Moses, pray to your Lord for us, according to the covenant He made with you.
-If you lift the plague from us, we will be- lieve in you, and let the Children of Israel go with you.”
+If you lift the plague from us, we will be- lieve in you, and let the Jews go with you.”
 135. But when We lifted the plague from them, for a term they were to fulfill, they broke their